+The Licensing Act 2003 affects all premises that are used to supply alcohol, to carry on permitted club activities, to provide regulated entertainment or to provide hot food and drink between 2300hrs and 0500hrs.
+The effect is that potentially a larger number of premises will require licences including itinerant and take-away food businesses that trade after 2300hrs.
 The District currently has 179 premises for which premise licences and club premise certificates have been issued of which 161 premises are authorised for the sale or supply of alcohol consisting of 42 public houses, 44 off-licences, 19 restaurants, 13 licensed clubs, 8 sporting clubs, 4 function suites, 4 hotels and 27 registered clubs.
-There are 18 premises authorised for regulated entertainment only consisting of 10 take-away late night refreshment restaurants, 6 community or village halls and 2 educational establishments.
+There are 10 premises authorised as take-away late night refreshment restaurants and 8 premises authorised for regulated entertainment, consisting of 6 community or village halls and 2 educational establishments.

-The majority of premises are spread throughout the district with the main concentrations being in Rayleigh and Rochford.
+The majority of premises are spread throughout the District with the main concentrations being in Rayleigh and Rochford.
 There are few premises that provide late-night entertainment of which the main concentration is situated adjacent to the airport's boundary at Aviation Way.

-In the more rural areas, public houses, village halls and community centres form focal points for the community and local convenience stores, off-licences, garages and take-away restaurants make an important contribution to local communities by providing outlets to buy food and drink.
+In the more rural areas, public houses, village halls and community centres form focal points for the community and local convenience stores, off-licences, garages and takeaway restaurants make an important contribution to local communities by providing outlets to buy food and drink.

-The Licensing Act 2003 affects all premises that are used to supply alcohol, to carry on permitted club activities, to provide regulated entertainment or to provide hot food and drink between 2300hrs and 0500hrs.
+The Licensing Act 2003 affects all premises that are used to supply alcohol, to carry onpermitted club activities, to provide regulated entertainment or to provide hot food and drink between 2300hrs and 0500hrs.
 The effect is that potentially a larger number of premises will require licences including itinerant and take-away food businesses that trade after 2300hrs.

-The Council will monitor the continuing expansion of the leisure industry, which provides an essential contribution to the local economy in jobs and revenue in the district, in order to maintain a balance between those interests and the interests of preserving the heritage of the area and protecting the interests of residents.
+The Council will monitor the continuing expansion of the leisure industry, which provides an essential contribution to the local economy in jobs and revenue in the District, in order to maintain a balance between those interests and the interests of preserving the heritage of the area and protecting the interests of residents.